Embotics/Scenarios/Deploy-Kubernetes-Cluster-Azure-AKS/README.md

 # Deploying a Kubernetes Cluster on Azure AKS with Snow® Commander®

-This project enables you to use an ARM template to deploy an Azure Container Service (AKS) cluster with Commander and add the deployed cluster to Commander's inventory as a managed system.
+This project enables you to use an ARM template to deploy an Azure Container Service (AKS) cluster with Commander and add the deployed cluster to Commander's inventory as a cloud account.

 ## Changelog